togglejs/togglejs.github.io/index.md

 # Can I use it?

 Of course (that's why it's out here) - but I can't say I know the future of it at this point.
 I will probably hack on it once in a while.
 Free to start up a [converstaion in the isssues](https://github.com/togglejs/toggle/issues).

+# how do I get it?

+Currently npm install via the git repo.